I'm Myra.

 "As young curious-minded entrepreneurial types do, Myra tried out many different job positions.
 One of those early positions was working for a property owner.
 She helped manage rentals learning firsthand about maintenance, and how to run a maintenance crew.
 She was fortunate to have a boss who taught her a little bit about every aspect of the business.
 She was given a toolbox- a literal one, and she also began building her "business toolbox", though she didn't know that at the time.
 At 18, he entrusted her with a commercial acquisition project, taught her about lending, and even had her oversee an eviction.
 "I am ever grateful to him.
 Looking back I can see just how formational that experience was."

 When Myra was 27 Hurricane Katrina hit Louisiana.
 Due to the government's inaction, she was compelled to help.
 She didn't mean to start another company.
 "It just happened."
 She co-founded an emergency disaster relief non-profit (NFP).
 It required her to relocate temporarily to Louisiana.
 It was "all day long, every day for over a year".
 It was more intense than producing.
 "The world got smaller.
 I found myself in rooms with community stakeholders- business owners, judges...
-I realized that I can have a large impact simply by being a doer.
-I didn't need to have experience.
-I needed to keep asking questions and keep pushing things forward."
-But the NP grew too fast, and front-lines work was too hard on her heart.
-It went on to grow internationally and did beautiful work including aiding thousands of refugees for over 4 years in the Oinofyta, Greece Refugee Camp
+I realized that I can have a large impact simply by being a do-er.
+I needed to keep asking the right people questions and keep pushing things forward."
+But the non-profit grew too fast, and front-line work was too hard on her heart so she moved back to LA to continue her side endeavors of flipping homes.
+The non-profit went on to grow internationally.
+It did beautiful work including aiding thousands of refugees for over 4 years in the Oinofyta, Greece Refugee Camp.

-With the NFP taking on a life of it's own Myra took a position with a real estate development firm in Beverly Hills with projects locally and internationally where she could utilize her skillset. her earlier education in real estate provided her a foundation to dive into these much larger projects and find her way.
+With the NFP taking on a life of its own Myra took a position with a real estate development firm in Beverly Hills with projects locally and internationally where she could utilize her skillset.
+Her earlier education in real estate and her flippers provided her a foundation to dive into these much larger projects and find her way.
 Involved in a handful of multi-million dollar commercial projects she seized every opportunity to learn.
 "It wasn't easy.
-It wasn't without some ethical compromise.
+It wasn't without some serious ethical compromise (like evicting renters to build hig-end condos).
 So...
 I couldn't stay.
 But it was another big part of my real-world business education."

 At 30, with the downturn in the economy caused by the housing crash ('07), Myra seized an opportunity to move to New Zealand where she would finally learn how to have a healthy work/life balance.
 She took up surfing and fell in love with the land.
 She wanted to stay but she needed a visa.
 She looked for a market void and found one.
-She started an unfunded niche flooring business championing sustainability, and marketed to architects & interior designers.
-The company, imported, designed, created products, and managed each installation across upmarket residential and commercial projects- restaurants & bars, flagship banks, and hotels.
-Myra recalls with a smile on her face how humble its beginning was- a true no money start up.
+She started an unfunded niche flooring business championing sustainability and marketed to architects & interior designers.
+The company imported, designed and created products, and managed each installation across upmarket residential and commercial projects- restaurants & bars, flagship banks, and hotels.
+Myra recalls with a smile on her face how humble its beginning was- a true no-money start-up.
 NTF (Natural Timber Floors, Ltd) was well-known almost overnight, garnering some of the largest contracts in the country.
 The business grew over 300% YOY during a depressed economy.
 All the while she prioritized a manageable schedule.
 "I had learned how to do business that didn't have to take up all of me."
 A handful of years in, she started her family and it was time to return home to the US.

 Covid threw a serious wrench in her renovation business.
 Though she didn't realize it at the time, covid did her a favor.
-Myra decided to leave the Northeast and move back to warm and sunny southern CA. With that, she transitioned to consulting full-time and has found herself in the career where she belongs.
-All of her business experiences allow her to connect with a wide variety of clients.
-She chooses to work with small business.
-"The small business formula make sense.
+She transitioned to consulting full-time and has found herself in the career where she belongs.
+Her business experiences allow her to connect with a wide variety of clients.
+"The small business formula makes sense.
 They have a product or service.
 The community needs it.
 It's simple.
 It's a good feeling.
 Big companies inevitably equal compromise for the employee and for the community."
-She loves to share what she has learned and to challenge people to think differently.
+She loves sharing what she has learned and challenges people to think differently.
 And she reminds them that while starting a business is hard, small businesses are important.
-"They provide us with an income that we can feel proud of, and diversify the products and services available in the marketplace and accountability.
+"They provide us with an income that we can feel proud of.
+They bring diversity to the products and services available in the local marketplace, unlike big online businesses.
+And they offer accountability- reachable customer service which keeps businesses serving the community not just the bottom line.
 I don't want a world without mom-and-pop companies, a world dominated by the share-holder driven corporations."

 INTJ